Africa Adds 2 GW of Hydropower Capacity Amid Calls for Sustainable Energy Investment

 Credit: Nothing Ahead/Pexels

 Recent data indicates a notable upswing in hydropower development, with 2023 witnessing nearly double the installation of hydropower capacity compared to the previous year, totaling 2 gigawatts (GW) across the continent.
-Key contributors to this surge include , Uganda, the Democratic Republic of , and .
+Key contributors to this surge include Nigeria, , the Democratic Republic of , and .

 Public-private partnerships are instrumental in facilitating the financing and execution of major projects, while regional cooperation initiatives offer promising pathways for further development.
 However, challenges such as limited access to finance, volatility, and governance issues impede infrastructure expansion.

-African Development Bank (AfDB) initiatives are at the forefront of addressing these challenges, with a recent commitment of US$1 billion towards the rehabilitation of 12 hydropower plants across the continent.
+(AfDB) initiatives are at the forefront of addressing these challenges, with a recent commitment of US$1 billion towards the rehabilitation of 12 hydropower plants across the continent.

 The latest insights from the International Hydropower Association (IHA) underscore Africa's immense growth potential in the sector, emphasizing the need for enhanced global collaboration and investment.